TID-Lab/aggie/docs/content/settings/settings.md

 ## Widgets

 Widgets are web components that can be added to webpages.
 In Aggie, widgets are used to display information for public consumption outside of the [SMTC](smtc).
 As usual, there is need to be careful with what information is made public, so use widgets with care so not to link individuals with information that may compromise them.
-At the moment there is only one widget available, the Public Incident Map.
+At the moment there is only one widget available, the Public Group Map.

-### Public Incident Map
+### Public Group Map

-The Public Incident Map displays those [groups](#groups) that have been marked [public](#creating_incidents) by the escalation team.
+The Public Group Map displays those [groups](#groups) that have been marked [public](#creating_groups) by the escalation team.
 It uses the Google Places API, and thus, should be [set](#google_places_api) before using the map.

 1. *Center* and *zoom* define the main variables for the map.
 It will be centered in the country, city or other location you choose.
 The *zoom* variable specifies how large area will be displayed in the map.